capstone-engine/capstone-engine.github.io/showcase.md

 - [Droidguard-VM](https://github.com/amankevich/droidguard-vm): Java implementation of DroidGuard virtual machine.

 - [Zephyrus](https://github.com/Iciclez/Zephyrus): A sophisticated memory library used to dynamically hook and edit memory, allowing pre-compiled code to be rewritten.

+- [xdvre](https://github.com/xdvre/xdvre): A disassembler/debugger that works based on the extension plugin.

 <br>